apollographql/apollo-client/docs/source/api/link/apollo-link-http.md

 ## Handling errors

 `HttpLink` distinguishes between client errors, server errors, and GraphQL errors.
-You can add the [Error link](./apollo-link-error) to your link chain to handle these errors via a [callback](./apollo-link-error#callback).
+You can add the [`onError` link](./apollo-link-error) to your link chain to handle these errors via a [callback](./apollo-link-error#options).

 The following types of errors can occur: